gh-greenshaw-chev/Course1/README.md

 # Course
-Lesson 1 - Versions of Python, Hello World, Variables (Numbers, Strings and Lists), Operators
+<h3>Lesson 1 - Versions of Python, Hello World, Variables (Numbers, Strings and Lists), Operators</h3>

 Versions
 There are two main versions of Python, Version 2 and Version 3.
 We will be concentrating on Version 3, although most the statements will work on Python 2.